 The deal will leave Setup phase once all elements are filled.
 However, you don't have to complete Setup to use other features of the contract review environment such as editing and sharing -- these can be used at any time!
 The only feature that is not available in Setup phase is e-signature since the deal can't be signed if information is missing.

 Phase 2: Draft

-At the beginning of this phase you are prompted to share the contract with other parties on the deal, and the phase ends when you have done so.
+At the beginning of this phase you are prompted to share the contract, and the phase ends when you have done so.

-In addition to Draft phase, Contracts can be shared at any time by opening the Manage User's panel found at upper right of the contract screen:
+Contracts can be shared at any time in the deal process by opening the Manage User's panel found at upper right of the contract screen: